Getting Started with Hierarchy Budget

 Examples: Creative pursuits, meaningful travel, advanced education, mentorship, charitable giving, legacy projects

-Use Percentage Controls to allocate income across levels.
-The pyramid updates in real-time.
+Use the Percentage Controls in Monthly Budget to allocate income across levels.
+The hierarchy visualization updates in real-time.

 There are no “correct” percentages.
 Your allocation should reflect: